Chixpy/ETKRes-GX4000/README.md

 All images in .png format at original resolution.
 It's same as Amstrad CPC, but less software.
 See: https://github.com/Chixpy/ETKRes-CPC

-All software seems to fit well at *384×272* with borders; although for Mode 2 screenshots may be used 768x544.
+All software seems to fit well at *384×272* with borders; although for Mode 2 screenshots a resolution of *768x544* may be used.

 ### Front, Back, Spine, Ads, Reviews, Media, Other